 Why the Pumpkins and the Treats?

 In the spirit of consistency and to further demonstrate the extent to which they were willing to go to placate the spirits, the ancient Druids were quite interested in creating an atmosphere that they thought would please these evil spirits.
-In addition to the costumes they also carved grotesque faces on gourds, which they illuminated with candles.
-In hopes of escaping harm, they would further try appease the spirits by providing a variety of treats.
+In addition to the costumes, they also carved grotesque faces on gourds, which they illuminated with candles.
+In hopes of escaping harm, they would further try to appease the spirits by providing a variety of treats.
 All of this and more the Druids carried out in hopes of making themselves immune from attack.

 Why do We Call it “Halloween”?